- Xbox One offers a quality, immersive gaming experience and that is something we can all agree upon.

 You can even share games downloaded as part of a subscription, play games as you travel, or even play while offline (Take note you’ll need to set it as your home Xbox before going offline).

 Note: If you sign in on different consoles, designate the console you use frequently to be your home Xbox.
 You can only designate one console as your home Xbox.

 Follow these steps to designate Xbox One console as your home Xbox:

 - Open the guide by pressing the Xbox button.

 - Choose My home Xbox then review the information displayed.

 - Select Make this my home Xbox to designate the console as your home Xbox.
 If you want to remove the designation, select This is not my home Xbox.

-Share your experience using the above solutions to fix Xbox One error code 0x803F8001 below in the comment section!
+This should conclude it.
+Don’t forget to share your experience using the above solutions to fix Xbox One error code 0x803F8001 in the comment section below.

 - Do you own this game or app error?

 This error appears on Xbox One S and Xbox One and it’s generally triggered when the game disc is not in the console or when the user that bought the game was not signed in to the console.